MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample9.md

 ## Steps to do

-Open the network and files of [Example 6.2](/tutorials/visualization/pathtracer/pathtracerexample2/), add a `SoSeparator` module and a `AnimationRecorder` module to your workspace and connect them as shown below.
+Open the network and files of [Example 6.2](/tutorials/visualization/pathtracer/pathtracerexample2/), add a `SoSeparator` module and an `AnimationRecorder` module to your workspace and connect them as shown below.

 The `SoSeparator` module collects all components of our scene and provides one output to be used for the `AnimationRecorder`.